• Skip to primary navigation

 Unlike traditional Christmas holiday destinations in Germany and Austria, Gdansk is not overcrowded with tourists or booked out months in advance.

-Gdansk Christmas Market 2022
+Gdansk Christmas Market 2023

-The locals embrace visitors and put on a number of great winter events with Christmas markets being a mix of the traditional and modern.
+The locals embrace visitors and put on a number of great winter events, with Christmas markets being a mix of the traditional and modern.

 The historic old town and market streets are lined with beautifully restored architecture filled with cosy cafes, boutique shops and interesting sights.

-Gdansk Christmas market dates: 18th November – 23rd December 2022.
+Gdansk Christmas market dates: Likely dates: 17th November to 23rd December 2023.

 Location: Christmas Fair at Targ Węglowy.
 Christmas tree next to Neptune’s Fountain at Long Market (Długi Targ).
 Ferris wheel on Granary Island (Wyspa Spichrzów).